UUDigitalHumanitieslab/sastadev/Documentation/Tarsp.rst

 * Case 1:

     * Nodes with grammatical relation  *mod*, *ld* or *predm*
         * but if the node is a phrase, it should not have the value *conj* for the attribute *cat*.
-In a conjunction the whole conjuction is not considered an adverbial modifier.
+In a conjunction the whole conjunction is not considered an adverbial modifier.
 The individual conjuncts are, see below.
         * if the node is a word, it should not be an interjection

     * Nodes that meet the conditions of the macro **predcB**.
 This macro is defined below.